Last Updated on September 20th, 2019

-First of all, Gupta recommends that those suffering from acne should be screened for ADHD particularly if they complain about the classic symptoms2, which are usually having trouble paying attention and the tendency to be impulsive.
+First of all, Gupta recommends that those suffering from acne should be screened for ADHD particularly if they complain about the classic symptoms4, which are difficulty regulating attention, intense sensitivity to rejection, and poor working memory.

-As interesting as this study may be, some researchers suggest that this relationship between acne and ADHD may be purely coincidental.
+As interesting as it is to consider the possibility of a relationship between acne and ADHD, it’s important to remember that the research is largely inconclusive and any association may be purely coincidental.
 This is because ADHD and acne are both very common among teenagers, and as such, those who suffer from both might just be unlucky.

-The findings from the study are considered as preliminary and still need to undergo the process of “peer review,” where other experts weigh in on the subject and the results to confirm whether or not this link really exists4.
+The findings from the Gupta study are considered preliminary and still need to undergo the process of “peer review,” where other experts weigh in on the subject and the results to confirm whether or not this link really exists.

 To be your most trusted ally in your pursuit of clear, healthy skin.